cybnity/foundation/implementations-line/framework/java-tee-container/README.md

 ## PURPOSE
 Developer help regarding the management of the Docker image template regarding a basic Java Runtime Execution container reusable by any CYBNITY server containerized.
+The Dockerfile of the project is automated via Maven plugin that generate in-memory file (based on docker plugin configuration implemented into the pom.xml file).

 # DOCKER USAGE
 A docker orchestrator should be started previously to execute any docker command line.